Manitoba Bisons football

 The Manitoba Bisons football team represents the University of Manitoba in the sport of Canadian football in U Sports.
 The program was the first of four U Sports football teams to have won back-to-back Vanier Cup championships, having won in 1969 and 1970.
 In total, the Bisons have won three Vanier Cup national championships and 11 Hardy Trophy conference championships.
-The Bisons are led by head coach, Brian Dobie, who has been the head coach since 1996.

-Recent Vanier Cup
+Notable history

 In 2007, the Bisons' football team won the Vanier Cup as the national champions in Canadian Interuniversity football, the first for the school in 37 years.
-Pat Gill, the manager, has been the manager for 40 years and was with the team during the 1969 and 1970 Vanier Cup teams.
-A big factor in the 2007 Vanier Cup was the injury to running back Matt Henry, who suffered and a broken femur in three places and severe muscle damage.
+Pat Gill, the manager then, was the manager for 40 years and was with the team during the 1969 and 1970 Vanier Cup teams.
+A big factor in the 2007 Vanier Cup was the injury to running back Matt Henry, who suffered a broken femur in three places and severe muscle damage.
 However, in the end, kicker and punter Scott Dixon converted on all but one of his field goals and pinned the Saint Mary's Huskies deep several times.
-Dixon, in his rookie year, is tied for second all-time for most field goals in a game.
+Dixon, in his rookie year, was tied for second all-time for most field goals in a game.

+Maya Turner became the first woman to play in any U Sports regular season football game, on September 23, 2023, as a Manitoba Bisons kicker.
+She kicked the game winning field goal in overtime for the Bisons in their game against the Regina Rams.

+The Bisons were led by head coach, Brian Dobie, who served as the team's head coach from 1996 to 2024.
+Stan Pierre, who served as the team's defensive coordinator since 1999, was named head coach on January 16, 2025.